Modern slavery and human trafficking statement

 - Policies: HR department.

-- Risk assessment, Due diligence and Training: Head of Quality
+- Risk assessment, Due diligence and Training: Associate Director, Governance & Quality

 - Whistleblowing policy: Ascenti encourages all its staff, clients and other business partners to report any concerns related to the direct activities, or the supply chains of, Ascenti.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Ascenti's whistleblowing procedure is designed to make it easy for staff to make disclosures, without fear of retaliation.
 Employees, clients or others who have concerns can complete our confidential disclosure form.